-Eight former places of work are united under the aegis of the Westphalian State Museum of Industrial Heritage.
+Eight former places of work are united under the roof of the Westphalian State Museum of Industrial Heritage.
 The architectural features in the industrial monuments are not only fascinating but unique.
-Events and exhibitions link topics from the past with current issues, thereby filling the buildings with life, Thus the disused factories now provide a lively and diverse forum for industrial heritage.
+Events and exhibitions link topics from the past with current issues, thereby filling the buildings with life.
+Thus the disused factories now provide a lively and diverse forum for industrial heritage.

 Collecting, researching, communicating